Batić Mirković

 Another piece of important information about Batić Mirković comes from his stećak tombstone.
 His stećak is preserved in the necropolis of the village of Kopošići, in the municipality of Ilijaš.
-According to the inscription on his stećak, it is known that his title was in fact the Knyaz of Bosnia and that he was associated with the fortified town of Visoki.
+According to the inscription on his stećak, it is known that his title was in fact the Knez of Bosnia and that he was associated with the fortified town of Visoki.
 The inscription states that he fell ill in Visoko, and that death found him "at Duboko".
 According to the inscription, the stećak was placed and inscribed by his wife Vukava.
-The stećak tombstone of Batić Mirković is considered one of the most beautiful among the preserved stećak tombstones.
+The stećak tombstone of Batić Mirković is considered one of the most beautiful among the preserved stećaks.
 The stećak and the tomb were the subject of numerous looting, devastation and displacement, mostly during the late 19th century.

 Archaeological excavations were undertaken in 2015.
 Findings included remains of a fine funerary shroud, made of brocade embroidered with fine threads of gilded silver, covering partly preserved skeletal remains, that could be relevant for further analysis.
-In 2021 were genetically analyzed his skeletal remains and of near unidentified adult individual, showing the same Y-DNA haplotype and almost identical autosomal DNA haplotype, indicating "high probability of father–son relation", theorized to be remains of his father Mirko Radivojević.
+In 2021 were genetically analyzed his skeletal remains and of near unidentified adult individual, showing the same Y-DNA haplotype and almost identical autosomal DNA haplotype, indicating "high probability of father–son relation", theorized to be remains of his father Mirko Radojević.

-The place of the stećak tombstone and the tomb of the Bosnian Knyaz Batić Mirković is inclose proximity to the fortified city of Dubrovnik, which, like the surrounding estates in the Misoča river basin, is considered his noble heritage.
+The place of the stećak tombstone and the tomb of the Bosnian Knez Batić Mirković is in close proximity to the fortified city of Dubrovnik, which, like the surrounding estates in the Misoča river basin, is considered his noble heritage.

-The medieval necropolis is protected national monument of Bosnia and Herzegovina, by the decision of the Commission to Preserve National Monuments of Bosnia and Herzegovina from 2003.
+Both, medieval necropolis and the Dubrovnik Castle, are protected national monument of Bosnia and Herzegovina, by the decision of the Commission to Preserve National Monuments of Bosnia and Herzegovina from 2003.